vishwaks-tech/Projects/API/Playwright-API-Automation/docs/framework-design.md

 ## Overview

-The framework is designed to keep API test scenarios simple while centralizing common API communication, test setup, validation, and reporting responsibilities.
+The framework is designed to keep API test scenarios readable while centralizing common API communication, test setup, validation, request-state management, and reporting for the CRUD and negative test suites.

+The project also contains a direct Playwright request-based smoke suite for fast API validation.

 The primary design goals are: